Print & GoSave Time and Money! Buy and print your tickets at home. Buy Now

 2014 set the stage for a thrilling new interactive 4-D dark ride inside the depths of Wonder Mountain, with the introduction of Wonder Mountain’s Guardian.
 Riders experience stunning 3D effects overlaid with 4-D elements, encountering mythical creatures on a quest that culminates in an ultimate battle with a heart stopping finale that will shock thrill seekers of all ages!

 In 2015, park launched the most extensive special event line-ups in park history.
 Alongside new attractions in Splash Works, Typhoon and Splash Station, the 2015 season was filled with extreme thrills and great family entertainment.

-For 2016 season, Canada’s Wonderland is taking guests to new heights for 2016 with the addition of two new rides that will capture the imagination of both families, and thrill-seekers, as they take flight in an interactive flying experience with Skyhawk and Flying Eagles.
-Skyhawk riders will take control of their own cockpit, showcasing their flying abilities as they maneuver through 360 degree turns, and challenge themselves to engage in multiple inversions at 135 feet in the air.
-Flying Eagles will thrill little pilots and quickly become a family favourite for parents and children alike.
+In 2016, Canada’s Wonderland took guests to new heights with the addition of two new rides that captured the imagination of both families, and thrill-seekers, as they took flight in an interactive flying experience with Skyhawk and Flying Eagles.
+Skyhawk riders take control of their own cockpit, showcasing their flying abilities as they maneuver through 360 degree turns, and challenge themselves to engage in multiple inversions at 135 feet in the air.
+Flying Eagles thrills little pilots and will quickly become a family favourite for parents and children alike.
 These two-person planes will glide 28 feet above the ground and allow each rider to control their flight and ride experience.

 With over 200 attractions, 69 rides, Splash Works, great live shows and more, Canada's Wonderland is the perfect summer destination!